 style=’font-family:Symbol’>�<span style=’font:7.0pt “Times New Roman”‘>

-If paste content from MS Word test file into Visual Editor and choose to keep formatting you will be left with this very clean code:
+If you just paste content from the MS Word test file into Visual Editor and choose to keep formatting you will be left with this very clean code:

 What is the best way to convert Word to HTML?